 - Pause briefly, then let the breath fall from the body.

-- Each sigh is usually deeper and softer than the one before.
+- Let each breath be slightly deeper and softer than the one before.

-- Rest in that stillness at the end of each breath.
+- Rest in the stillness at the end of each breath.